-- Buying a corporate security lowers the cost of capital of the issuer, and potentially of similar issuers, everything else being equal; - Metrics that are linear across long positions are linear across short positions as well, implying that shorts' impacts are opposite to those from equivalent longs.
+• Buying a corporate security lowers the cost of capital of the issuer, and potentially of similar issuers, everything else being equal;

+- Metrics that are linear across long positions are linear across short positions as well, implying that shorts' impacts are opposite to those from equivalent longs.
 Any positive price impact due to increasing the liquidity by trading is more than offset by the negative price impact of selling; - Derivatives have a similar societal impact as cash instruments carrying the same economic exposure; - There is little risk of causing harm when trading commodities through futures contracts.
-We refrain from any dealing in physical commodities; - Even though ESG factors are typically perceived to be playing out over medium to long term horizons, they may still statistically matter in a highly diversified portfolio, notwithstanding its average holding period; - Voting, when possible, is a valuable responsible investment tool: - Capitalism, as we know it, will increasingly produce solutions to tackle environmental challenges ahead.
-Sticking with the procrastinators may therefore prove financially ineffective; and - Financial materiality as well as societal effectiveness may be more often found in pursuing agendas backed by strong actions taken by regulators, which explains our focus on climate change and diversity related concerns.
+We refrain from any dealing in physical commodities; - Even though ESG factors are typically perceived to be playing out over medium to long term horizons, they may still statistically matter in a highly diversified portfolio, notwithstanding its average holding period; - Voting, when possible, is a valuable responsible investment tool; - Financial materiality as well as societal effectiveness may be more often found in pursuing agendas backed by strong actions taken by regulators, which explains our focus on climate change and diversity related concerns.